antfromano/milestone-project-1-full-stack-software-developer/README.md

         1. As a Potential Employer, I want to evaluate Ant Romano's Full Stack Software Development skills through a live website and it's corresponding code and documentation.
         2. As a Potential Employer, I want to locate their social media links to evaluate their relevant social media.
-        3. As a Potential Employer, I want a simple format to contact with regards to job opportunities.
+        3. As a Potential Employer, I want a simple format to [contact](https://github.com/antfromano/milestone-project-1/blob/master/assets/images/contact%20page%20screenshot.jpg) with regards to job opportunities.

     -   #### Recruiter Goals

         1. As a Recruiter, I want to evaluate and share with potential employers Ant Romano's Full Stack Software Development skills through a live website and its corresponding code and documentation.
         2. As a Recruiter, I want to locate their social media links to evaluate their relevant social media.
-        3. As a Recruiter, I want a simple format to contact with regards to job opportunities.
+        3. As a Recruiter, I want a simple format to [contact](https://github.com/antfromano/milestone-project-1/blob/master/assets/images/contact%20page%20screenshot.jpg) with regards to job opportunities.

     -   #### Future Collaborator Goals
         1. As a Future Collaborator, I want to evaluate Ant Romano's Full Stack Software Development skills through a live website and it's corresponding code and documentation.
         2. As a Future Collaborator, I want to locate their social media links to evaluate their relevant social media.
-        3. As a Future Collaborator, I want a simple format to contact with regards to projects.
+        3. As a Future Collaborator, I want a simple format to [contact](https://github.com/antfromano/milestone-project-1/blob/master/assets/images/contact%20page%20screenshot.jpg)with regards to projects.

 -   ### Design
     -   #### Color Scheme